spg63/CSVGrader/README.txt

 Warranty: No.

-Changes & Bug reports: Push requests on git, or send me an email.
+Changes & Bug reports: Pull requests on git, or send me an email.

 Bugs: None. -_-.
 I'm sure there is a bug or 2...I didn't find any issues when comparing results manually for my lab section but that's a fairly small sample area.

 Tested: OS X and Tux.
 Requires a compiler that supports C++11.